MauroMardones/EDA_Donux_trunculus_2023/index.md

 library(ggthemes)
 ```

-## Background
+# Objective

 The following document and code intends to carry out a complementary
-methodological Exploratory Data Analysis from survey data in coquina (*Donux truculus*), in this case, with a biological component like lengths structure.
+methodological Exploratory Data Analysis from survey data in coquina (*Donux truculus*), in this case, with a biological component like lengths structure, density  indicator and fishery yield in CPUE type.

 ## Set path